 Mathematical Finance and Stochastic Analysis: Systemic risk, credit derivatives, particle systems, McKean–Vlasov problems, nonlinear SPDEs.

 The main motivation for my work is the modelling of large financial markets and networks of interconnected banks, where there are conspicuous elements of systemic risk — e.g. in the sense of common exposures and default contagion.

 Moreover, I am interested in mean field limits for noisy integrate-and-fire type models coming from mathematical neuroscience.

 Prizes, awards, and scholarships:

-I am generously supported by various Danish foundations.
-Most prominently, I was awarded the Reinholdt W. Jorck stipend in 2015 along with a Laurits Andersen scholarship.
+I am generously supported by the EPSRC and various Danish foundations.
+In particular, I was awarded a Reinholdt W. Jorck stipend in 2015.

 Major / recent publications: